nathell/clj-tagsoup/README.md

 XML.
 The `:xml` keyword argument causes clj-tagsoup to take into consideration the XML header when detecting the encoding.

+Another option for parsing XML is using the `parse-xml` function.
+It just invokes `clojure.xml/parse` with TagSoup, so the output format is compatible with `clojure.xml` and is not the one described above.

 Example
 -------